Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bass Lake

-A family-oriented resort lake situated minutes from the Yosemite entrance
+A family-oriented resort lake close to the Yosemite entrance.

 Stacked of boats in Bass Lake